 A unique tradition in Northern Thai Buddhists is to carry small sacks of sand into the temples, returning the dust they have carried away on their feet over the course of the past year.
 This sand is then sculpted into small stupas and decorated with prayer flags in honor of the Buddha.
 Wat Lok Moli on the northern moat is a good place to observe this tradition.

 The traditional schedule of the Songkran festival in Chiang Mai has been altered to fit in more with the schedule observed around Thailand:

-- 7 a.m. – noon: Parade of Mae Ying Kee Rod Theep Kaeng Jong, or Lanna girls on bicycles with umbrellas beauty contest, from the TAT office to Tha Pae Gate.
+- 7 a.m. – noon: Parade of Mae Ying Kee Rod Theep Kaeng Jong, or Lanna girls on bicycles with umbrellas beauty contest, from the TAT office on the river to Tha Pae Gate.

-- 9.09 – 9.39 a.m.; Invitation ceremony of Buddha Sihing image on a special carriage at Wat Phra Sing.
+- 9.09 – 9.39 a.m.: Invitation ceremony of Phra Buddha Sihing image on a special carriage at Wat Phra Sing.

-- 1:00 p.m.
-Invitation ceremony for Phra Buddha Sihing image, parade of Buddha images and Miss Songkran float in the procession from Train Station to Wat Phra Sing.
+- 1:00 p.m.: Invitation ceremony for Phra Buddha Sihing image, parade of Buddha images and Miss Songkran float in the procession from the Railway Station to Wat Phra Singh.

 - 7 pm. to midnight: Miss and Mr. Songkran Contest, Lanna local arts competition at Tha Pae Gate

 April 14 - 3 p.m. – 5 p.m.
-Buddhist procession from Iron Bridge to Tha Pae Gate carrying holy sand and relics
+Buddhist procession from the Iron Bridge to Tha Pae Gate carrying holy sand and Buddhist relics

 Loy Krathong ลอยกระทง: